caizhengxin/cookiecutter/README.md

 * [python-project-template](https://github.com/Kwpolska/python-project-template): A template for Python projects with sophisticated release automation.
 * [cookiecutter-anyblok-project](https://github.com/AnyBlok/cookiecutter-anyblok-project): A template for Anyblok based projects.
 * [cookiecutter-python-cli](https://github.com/xuanluong/cookiecutter-python-cli): A cookiecutter template for creating a Python CLI application using click.
+* [cookiecutter-package](https://github.com/caizhengxin/cookiecutter-package): A template for python package and cython package.

 ### Python-Django